belkevich/reachability-ios/README.md

 	cd <project source directory>
 	git submodule add https://github.com/belkevich/reachability-ios.git <submodules directory>

-Then add files to your XCode project
-And add `SystemConfiguration.framework`
-to your `Target` -> `Build phases` -> `Link Binary With Libraries`
+Then add files to your XCode project.
+And add `SystemConfiguration.framework` to your `Target` -> `Build phases` -> `Link Binary With Libraries`

 # Using